 We will prioritize organizations that can achieve, measure, and report outcomes such as:

 Whenever possible, we will seek projects that support and are informed by Indigenous Traditional Ecological Knowledge (TEK), Indigenous fire science, decolonized systems theory, and Tribal ways of knowing.
 These traditional approaches can assist in envisioning and creating viable solutions to issues like forestry and fire risk management.
-Our hope is to fund hybrid solutions and curricula that combine traditional perspectives with state-of-the-art technology in a way that yields ecosystem restoration while reciprocally benefitting communities as part of our commitment to powering an inclusive future for all.
+Our hope is to fund hybrid solutions and curricula that combine traditional perspectives with state-of-the-art technology in a way that yields ecosystem restoration while reciprocally benefiting communities as part of our commitment to powering an inclusive future for all.

-Our strategy is to invest in early stage, tech-enabled solutions that provide equitable access to the knowledge, skills, and resources that people need to support themselves and their families toward resilience, independence, and economic security.
+Our strategy is to invest in early-stage, tech-enabled solutions that provide equitable access to the knowledge, skills, and resources that people need to support themselves and their families toward resilience, independence, and economic security.

 Our goal is to support solutions that benefit individuals and families, and that contribute to local community growth and economic development in a sustainable economy.